Why Barriola--Vilenkin Global Monopoles Cannot Rotate?: Introduction

 The core of this controversy lies in the application of the NJA \cite{Newman1965a,Newman1965b}, a powerful technique for generating rotating solutions from static seeds in black hole physics \cite{Szekeres2000,Erbin2017}.
 A critical weakness in previous analyses is that the full set of Einstein equations for the generated rotating monopole spacetime was never explicitly verified.
 In this work, we resolve this long-standing issue.
 We derive the complete equations of motion for a scalar field within a general rotating metric generated by the modified NJA \cite{AA2014c}.
 We rigorously prove that no rotating global monopole solution can satisfy these equations.
 Consequently, we find that previously reported rotating solutions are invalid.
 To generalize this result, we then analyze the global monopole model within the most general static, axially symmetric metric framework \cite{Rezzolla2016}.
 An asymptotic analysis at large distances reveals that the only consistent solution is the spherically symmetric one.
-This establishes a powerful no-go theorem for the existence of rotating global monopoles in Einstein's general relativity.
+This provides strong evidence that rotating BV global monopoles are incompatible with Einstein's general relativity.